-We all know what a helium release valve is, right?
+We all know what a helium escape valve is, right?
 That weird, circular fitting on the side of some dive watch cases, usually at nine o’clock, sometimes ten o’clock.
 All the best dive watches have them.
 That’s how you know you’ve got a genuine, gnarly tool on your wrist.
 Right?

 Well, not so fast.

-Helium Release Valve
+The Helium Escape Valve

-This feature is typically found on a dive watch.
+This feature is typically found on a professional dive watch.
 We will take the modern Rolex Sea-Dweller for example.

 But wait!
-Why the heck would helium get into the watch in the first place.
+Why the heck would helium get into the watch in the first place?

 So that’s how helium gets into divers’ watches.
-It’s driven in by that increased pressure while divers are residing in their living quarters at depth.
-And when they finally come back to the surface and decompress after days or weeks at depth (and increased pressure), their watches are liable to explosively pop their crystals if that helium build-up isn’t properly released.
+It’s driven in by that increased pressure while divers are residing in their dry living quarters at depth.
+And when they finally come back to the surface and decompress after days or weeks at depth (and increased pressure), their watches are liable to explosively pop off their crystals if that helium build-up isn’t properly released.

 And that’s where such a valve’s potential liability comes in.
-As a diver friend and watch writing associate of mine once said, we’re a little squeamish with any extra holes in the cases of our dive watches.
+As a diver friend and watch writing associate of mine once said, “we’re a little squeamish with any extra holes in the cases of our dive watches.”

 So why are brands putting helium valves in so many dive watches?

 And let’s be honest.
-With the availability of modern dive computers, the dive watch as a vital dive tool is an anachronism.
+With the availability of modern dive computers, the dive watch as a vital diving tool is an anachronism.
 Any liability we writers can conjure up is on paper only, because the vast majority of divers operate in the cube farms of Corporate America, not the kelp beds of the continental shelf.

 While a helium escape valve enables a watch to be used for saturation diving, it also represents an additional gasket that must be maintained.